-As shown in Figure 7, the preliminary study for the Project is ending, and the survey update and design process are beginning.
+As shown in Figure 6, the preliminary study for the Project is ending, and the survey update and design process are beginning.
 The Project designer is under contract and construction plans are 30 percent complete.
-The NEPA process will begin in June 2024, right-of-way acquisition and utility relocation are scheduled to be completed in December 2025 and April 2026, respectively.
-A final Plans, Specifications, and Estimates (PS&E) submittal is scheduled for early 2026.
+The NEPA process will begin in Q4 of 2024, and right-of-way acquisition and utility relocation are scheduled to be completed in Q3 of 2026 and Q1 of 2027, respectively.
+A final Plans, Specifications, and Estimates (PS&E) submittal is scheduled for Q1 in 2027.